chipsalliance/firrtl-spec/spec.md

 To facilitate simulation, model checking and formal methods, there are three non-synthesizable verification statements available: assert, assume and cover.
-Each type of verification statement requires a clock signal, a predicate signal, an enable signal and an explanatory message string literal.
+Each type of verification statement requires a clock signal, a predicate signal, an enable signal and a string literal.
 The predicate and enable signals must have single bit unsigned integer type.
-When an assert is violated the explanatory message may be issued as guidance.
+Assert and assume use the string as an explanatory message.
+For cover statements the string indicates a suggested comment.
+When an assert or assume is violated the explanatory message may be issued as guidance.
 The explanatory message may be phrased as if prefixed by the words "Verifies that\...".

 Backends are free to generate the corresponding model checking constructs in the target language, but this is not required by the FIRRTL specification.
 Backends